foreverstupid/Lang/README.md

 ### Raw strings

-It is very useful to be able put into a string all characters as themselves without escaping special symbols like `"` etc. Moreover, sometimes characters `{}` that delimit interpolation inside a string are parts of the literal itself, so you have to escape them every time (e.g., when you construct JSON).
+It is very useful to be able put into a string all characters as themselves without escaping special symbols like `"` etc. Moreover, sometimes characters `{}`, that delimit interpolation inside a string, are parts of the literal itself, so you have to escape them every time (e.g., when you construct JSON).
 And lastly often you want to format indenting of the multiline string literal in terms of your code, but that leads to a vast ammount of extra spaces in the literal itself.
 For example, in the following code
 ```
 {
     if ($condition)